TiredSkitarii/dragons-dice-gaming-club/README.md

 ~~After an introductory, welcoming paragraph, the Header of the Home page contains a Carousel of Images featuring images of several of the game systems that are available to be played at the club.
 The intention of the image carousel is to catch viewers interest, and prompt them to keep viewing the webpage if they see anything that interests them.
 While Autoplayng Carosels are not generally advised due to accessibility reasons, one is included here because the trade off of being able to show several eye-catching images in a single section of screen space is considered acceptable in the context of the website - namely being that of a fairly small gaming club.~~
 Unfortunately, it became necessary to remove the carousel as the images, as photos, did not meet the assessment criteria for marking this project.
-If this was a real webpage then we would keep the carousel as it serves a useful purpose in generating interest and promoting the activities of the club.
-The relatively poor quality of the images would not be an issue, as the website is not intended to be a professional website, and as such the "amatuerish" nature of the images are in keeping with the theme of the site.
+If this was a real webpage then the carousel would be kept as it serves a useful purpose in generating interest and promoting the activities of the club.
+The relatively poor quality of the images would not necessarily be an issue, as the website is not intended to be a professional or corporate website, and as such the "amatuerish" nature of the images are actually in keeping with the theme of the site.

 The next section is titled "About Us" and is a explanatory paragraph outlining the general purpose of the club - providing a communal environment for tabletop gamers to play games together - and providing an example of some of the many games systems supported at the club.
 It also outlines the Charity work done by the Club, as well as offering a call to action to submit any questions using the contact link in the Nav bar
 This section includes a Stock Image of people playing a Card Game before a new section detailing the Club's values and commitment to inclusivity.